the-turing-way/the-turing-way/Chapter_Version_Control.md

 You can also **make use of one of GitHub's major features- issues**.
 Anyone can raise an issue with the project and discuss it.
 By making issues for any significant changes a record can be kept of the history of the project.
 GitHub has a myriad of other features such a milestones and project boards which may also be of use.

 In pull requests you should **clearly explain what the changes you've made are and why you made them**.
 If your changes address and issue that has been raised reference it directly.
+If your request fixes and issue and you include "will fix #< issue number >" in the pull request, if the pull request is merged it will automatically close the referenced issue, keeping the issue queue nice and clean!

 ## Summary of key git commands